JohnBinford/AppleWood-Pointe/Documents/Download.md

 #### Note!
 - This free website has no ONLINE viewer for PDF Documents, so you must download them.
   - Just click one of the links below.
-  - You will see a NEW (mostly blank) page (Ignore the "spinning" circle in the middle).
+  - You will see a NEW (mostly blank) page.
+    - Ignore the "spinning" circle in the middle of the page.
   - Click the DOWNLOAD "box" on the right.
-    - Wait for the documents to download (you won't get a message , just pay attention please).
+    - Wait for the documents to download (you won't get a message, just pay attention please).
     - Use your browser's "back" arrow to return to this page when your are done downloading.
+      - With my browser, it does not seem to hurt to backup too soon.
+YMMV
 #### The Draft documents become effective after the Resident Board is established, etc.
 </br>
 </br>